Cong poll: Tharoor's team flags 'serious irregularities' in UP, demands all votes from state be deemed invalid | Politics

 ''He (Kharge) would not allow the tainting of an election that is so important for the Indian National Congress,'' Soz was quoted as saying in the letter.

-The ''irregularities'' in Uttar Pradesh flagged by Tharoor's team include use of unofficial seals for ballot boxes, presence of unofficial persons in polling booths, voting malpractice, no polling summary sheet, presence of AICC secretaries in-charge of Uttar Pradesh.
+The ''irregularities'' in Uttar Pradesh flagged by Tharoor's team include use of unofficial seals for ballot boxes, presence of unofficial persons in polling booths, voting malpractice, no polling summary sheet, presence of All India Congress Committee (AICC) secretaries in-charge of Uttar Pradesh.

 ''We do not see how this election can be deemed free and fair if the tainted process of Uttar Pradesh is allowed to stand.
 We, therefore, demand that all votes from Uttar Pradesh be deemed invalid,'' the letter dated October 18 said, according to the sources.